chiragm129/Form-validation/README.md

 # Form-validation
-this is from validation using Regular Expression
+this is form validation using Regular Expression